-The paleo diet doesn't allow things like baking powder or sugar alcohols, but if you aren't following a strict paleo diet, you can swap the 1/4 tsp of baking soda with a 1/2 tsp of baking powder.
+The paleo diet doesn't allow things like baking powder or sugar alcohols, but if you aren't following a strict paleo diet, you can swap the 1/4 teaspoon of baking soda with 1/2 teaspoon of baking powder.
 You may want to adjust by adding a crack of extra salt if you do so.

-If you prefer a sweeter brownie or eat a keto diet rather than paleo, swap the 1/2 cup of coconut sugar with 2/3 of a cup of powdered erythritol (like KetoLogic), stevia, or monk fruit.
+If you prefer a sweeter brownie or eat a keto diet rather than paleo, swap the 1/2 cup of coconut sugar with 2/3 cup of powdered erythritol (like KetoLogic), stevia, or monk fruit sweetener.

 Fudgy Paleo-Friendly Brownies

 Enjoying sweets while limiting your carbs can be challenging, but recipes like this prove that it is far from impossible.
-The flavor and texture of these brownies are so close to the real thing that it is hard to believe that one brownie yields only 1 net carb!
+The flavor and texture of these brownies are so close to the real thing!

 - 1 pack FBOMB House Blend Oil